-Zeta potential values obtained from streaming potential measurements for both surfaces are presented as a function of pH in Figure 4.
-The isoelectric point (IEP) is observed around pH 3.0 for both base end edge surfaces.
+Zeta potential values obtained from streaming potential measurements for both the cut basal plane and edge surfaces are presented as a function of pH in Figure 5.
+The isoelectric point (IEP) is observed around pH 3.0 for both base and edge surfaces.